ahmedssamehh/Medify-Hospital_management_system/README.md

 - Assigning doctors.
 - Managing prescriptions.
 - Tracking pharmacies.
-- Online appointment booking and doctor profiles.
+- Online appointment booking(normal user) and doctor profiles(admin section).
+**Important:**If you need to make an admin account (make the account ends with @admin.com) , normal user account must ends with @user.com

 ---